opendocsg/opendoc-state-courts-practice-directions-2021/PART-03-ORIGINATING-PROCESSES-AND-DOCUMENTS.md

 ### ***Obtaining certified true copies of documents***

-(9) Applications to obtain certified true paper copies of documents should be made by way of filing a Request through the Electronic Filing Service, unless the documents concerned have not been filed through the Electronic Filing Service.
+(9) Users are encouraged to use the Authentic Court Order system to validate orders of court issued after 2 January 2020 by going to https://www.courtorders.gov.sg.
+However, certified true copies of orders of court will still be available upon application.
+Applications to obtain certified true paper copies of documents should be made by way of filing a Request through the Electronic Filing Service, unless the documents concerned have not been filed through the Electronic Filing Service.

 (10) Applications to obtain hard copy extracts or certified true copies of documents in civil proceedings that do not use the Electronic Filing Service may be made by submitting a Request to the Registry: